 Homes With Lead-Based Paint Must Be Modernized

 Older homes will be tested for the presence of lead-based paint.
-This is a hazardous chemical that was used in older structures but should be removed and replaced by more modern formulations to prevent long-term health issues.
-In an older home, your inspector may test each room of the house for the presence of this type of paint.
+This is a hazardous chemical.
+It was once popular because of its durability.
+However, scientists proved that lead is very dangerous, so it better not to stay in a home.
+There are many great paints that are perfectly healthy nowadays.
+In an older home, your inspector may test each room of the house for the presence of lead paint.

 Electrical Systems and Lighting Must Be Up to Code